Update: The Reference Module in BioMedical Sciences is now available.[divider]

 - Content from 15 of Elsevier's peer-reviewed reference works and two related multi-contributor books

 - More than 4,700 articles that are continuously reviewed, updated as needed and then time stamped by an expert editorial board

 - Intuitive subject hierarchies designed by each module's editorial board that make the articles easy to navigate and find essential information

 - Linking to relevant journal articles and book chapters on ScienceDirect for additional information

-The module will be available by the end of the year on ScienceDirect, Elsevier's full-text scientific database with journal articles and book chapters from nearly 2,200 peer-reviewed journals, almost 900 serials and more than 25,000 book titles.[divider]
+The module is on ScienceDirect, Elsevier's full-text scientific database with journal articles and book chapters from nearly 2,200 peer-reviewed journals, almost 900 serials and more than 25,000 book titles.[divider]

 FreePint report on Reference Modules